 - In what ways do your strengths work well together?

 - How could you utilise your individual strengths to enhance your relationship?

 Sometimes when and your partner have been struggling for a while, or breaches of trust have occurred, it can feel almost impossible to focus in on positives like each other’s strengths.
 If this is the case for you, getting some extra support from a couples therapist can make all the difference.
-To get the ball rolling with booking an appointment, click here.
+To get the ball rolling, learn more about couples counselling and book an appointment online.

 Image by David Dovoracek.